dolfies/discord-class-commands/docs/quickstart.rst

 Let's name this file ``example_command.py``.
 Make sure not to name it ``discord.py`` as that'll conflict with the library.

 There's a lot going on here.
-If you don't know how to use discord.py, you should read `their documentation <https://discordpy.readthedocs.io>`_
+If you don't know how to use discord.py, you should read :doc:`their documentation <discord:index>`

 1. First we just import the ext, if this raises a `ModuleNotFoundError` or `ImportError` then head on over to :ref:`installing` section to properly install.